 You can upload graphics or other static files through Media Library and reference them with their URL from CSS/JS.
 For this you can follow some conventions for better maintainability like placing your theme-related files into the Theme (or Themes/MyTheme) folder in media.

 Note that CSS font-faces referencing font files won't work because of how static files are loaded from a cookie-less domain on DotNest.
 Instead of referencing files in your

-font-face declarations please 1) embed the fonts as data URIs and 2) place these into a separate, separately loaded CSS file (e.g. fonts.css) which you then have to exclude from Combinator processing (see Settings/Combinator on the admin).
+font-face declarations please 1) embed the fonts as data URIs and 2) place these into a separate, separately loaded CSS file (e.g. fonts.css) which you then have to exclude from Combinator processing (see Settings/Combinator on the admin; however if you use the file name fonts.css then this will be excluded by default).
 So if your fonts are embedded into CSS and are loaded from a separate file that Combinator won't touch then you're good to go!
 For an example of this technique see the Orchard Ambassadors theme.

 You can even override shape templates by enabling the Liquid Markup Templates feature and writing templates in the Liquid Markup language through the built-in Templates module (see the documentation of the Orchard Liquid Markup module on what you can do with it).